josephonifade/GMU-CS-SCHEDULER/README.md

 # Readme for developers

 ## General instructions
 After you pull, run `npm install` to make sure you have all of the dependencies in your directory.
-(The actual dependencies aren't put on GitHub because they would take forever to push and pull, but they're described in package.json)
+(The actual dependencies aren't put on GitHub because they would take forever to push and pull, but they're described in package.json).
+After the first time, this should happen automatically after each pull.

 ## Commands
 - `npm start`: First checks the code against the linter to make sure it's up to style / standard.
 Then compiles the code so that the website can use it. **The command you'll want to use most often.**